a5mir/a5mir/README.md

 **AF Calculator**

 App developed to help me at my current job and also used as a learning point for App development.
-I usually get several offers, whit different charges and in different currencies, which I have to calculate and choose the best offer.
+I usually get several offers whit different charges and in different currencies which I have to calculate and choose the best offer.
 Also it helps me to calculate chargable weight of the cargo ((WxLxHcm)/6000).
 The app is written in Dart/Flutter.
 _Tested only on several Android phones/never tried it on iOS device._